Darxo/Hardened/README.md

 - Add new `getQueryTargetMultAsUser` and `getQueryTargetMultAsTarget` ai related getter for `skill.nut`
 - Add new `isHybridWeapon` helper function for `weapon.nut`
 - Parties that are spawned without a banner will be assigned the banner of the faction who owns their faction (mostly relevant for civilian factions)
-- Introduce new `LastSpawnedParty` member for `faction.nut` which always contains the last party spawned by that faction
+- Add new `LastSpawnedParty` member for `faction.nut` which always contains the last party spawned by that faction
-- Introduce new `getOwner` function for factions, which returns the owner of this factions first settlement
+- Add new `getOwner` function for factions, which returns the owner of this factions first settlement
-- Introduce new virtual `getDroppedLoot` function for `actor.nut` returning an array of created items, which will be dropped when that actor dies
+- Add new virtual `getDroppedLoot` function for `actor.nut` returning an array of created items, which will be dropped when that actor dies
-- Introduce new `::Hardened.TileReservation` with `function isReserved( _tileID )` which can be used to check whether a targeted tile is about to be filled with an entity from a vanilla `teleport` call
+- Add new `::Hardened.TileReservation` with `function isReserved( _tileID )` which can be used to check whether a targeted tile is about to be filled with an entity from a vanilla `teleport` call
 - Add new `IsHidingIconMini` flag for skills (`false` by default), that can be used by modder to force-hide the mini icon
 - Add new `onSpawned` event for skills that can be used in place of `onCombatStarted` to more consistently configure entities/skills even if they spawn mid battle
+- Add new `isActiveEntity` function for `actor.nut`, which is a shorter version of ::Tactical.TurnSequenceBar.isActiveEntity
+- Add new `::Hardened.getFunctionCaller` global function which returns the name of the caller of the function you were in when you called getFunctionCaller
+- Add new `::Hardened.mockFunction` global function allowing you to mod vanilla functions in a precise way
 - Supplies (Money, Tools, Medicine, Ammunition) are now droppable

 ### New Character Properties